-When your Napa heritage is deeply rooted in agriculture as with the Gallegos Family – the jump to making wine is one of passion and comes from a true respect and connection to the earth.
+When your Napa heritage is deeply rooted in agriculture as with the Gallegos Family, the transition to making wine is one of passion and comes from a true respect and connection to the earth.

-During this post prohibition period of Napa’s history there were very few wineries in the valley – by the late 1950’s there were approximately ten wineries in Napa who are still producing commercially today.
-One of these wineries, was Beringer – Ignacio’s father found work in their vineyards through an uncle who was already living and working in the Napa Valley.
+During this post prohibition period of Napa’s history there were very few wineries in the valley, however by the late 1950s there were approximately ten wineries in Napa Valley who are still producing commercially today.
+One of these wineries, was Beringer – Ignacio’s father found work in their vineyards through an uncle who was already living and working in Napa Valley.
+The Gallegos family was one of the earliest Mexican immigrant farming families to settle in St. Helena.

-Ignacio Jr at the time spoke no English – his son Eric remembers him telling stories of how he was placed in first grade in elementary school despite being much older than usual for this grade.
+Ignacio Jr at the time spoke no English; his son Eric remembers him telling stories of how he was placed in first grade in elementary school despite being much older than usual for this grade.
 He quickly learned English and how to care for grape vines at a young age.
-Ignacio’s older brother Maurelio worked for Edgar Beard Sr. of Beard Ranches (one of the early vineyard management companies – of which are so common today in the Napa Valley) and Ignacio Jr. learned viticulture from working with his brother.
+Ignacio’s older brother Maurelio worked for Edgar Beard Sr. of Beard Ranches, one of the early vineyard management companies of which are so common today in Napa Valley and Ignacio Jr. learned viticulture from working with his brother.
 Beard Ranches is still very much active, run by Ed Beard Jr.

 Ignacio Jr was also one of the first students in what was at the time, a fledgling viticulture program at Napa Valley College in 1976.
 He left this program to work full time among the vineyards and worked his way up to foreman at Rutherford’s 100-acre J.J.
-Cohn Ranch (the original ranch was divided and sold, now owned by Francis Ford Coppola and Scarecrow Vineyards).
+Cohn Ranch.
+The original ranch was divided and sold and is now owned by Francis Ford Coppola and Scarecrow Vineyards.
 His son Eric grew up here and like his father learned how to manage vines from an early age.
-He recalls his formative years in Rutherford and how the value of a hard worth ethic was instilled in him by his family.
+The oldest commercially producing Cabernet Sauvignon vines in Napa Valley still grow on this ranch, dating back to 1945.
+Eric recalls his formative years in Rutherford and how the value of a hard worth ethic was instilled in him by his family.

-Ignacio started his own vineyard management company, Gallegos Vineyard Management in 2008 and today manages over 200 acres of vineyards in the Napa Valley – for a number of prominent clients.
+Ignacio started his own vineyard management company, Gallegos Vineyard Management in 2008 and today manages over 200 acres of vineyards in Napa Valley for a number of clients.

 After Eric graduated from Fresno State with a degree in viticulture, he worked for a larger winery in the valley visiting hundreds of vineyard acres across multiple counties – ranging from non-Napa vineyards producing $8 bottles of Chardonnay to hillside Napa vineyards producing $100 bottles of wine.
 This gave him an appreciation for various styles of vineyard management practices as well as styles of wine.

-He decided he wanted to as he says, “share his family’s story and history through wine” – and approached his father about producing their own wines.
-Wine making was not new to his father – rather he had been making home wine for many years – picking second crop and processing all the fruit by hand from picking it, to destemming it, to foot treading.
+He decided he wanted to as he says, “share his family’s story and history through wine” and approached his father about producing their own wines.
+Wine making was not new to his father – rather he had been making home wine for many years from harvesting second crop grapes and processing all the fruit by hand from picking, to destemming, to foot treading.

 The Gallegos wines are respective of their vineyard sites – sourcing from regions which are best suited to each variety.